-Earnest doesn’t charge origination fees, application fees, or prepayment fees.
+Earnest doesn’t charge origination fees, loan application fees, or prepayment fees.
 But you must have a consistent income or a signed job offer for employment starting within six months to qualify for refinancing with Earnest.

 Earnest offers generous unemployment protection, but one thing Earnest doesn’t offer is the option to add a cosigner to your refinancing application.
 Earnest isn't available in every state so check its website to confirm if you're eligible.

 Not only is Earnest is a great option to refinance if you have bad credit, but you can also and receive up to a $1,000 cash-back bonus using Student Loan Planner®’s bonus link (that's if you refinance more than $100,000.
 The bonus is $200 for $50,000 to $99,999).

 Another good refinancing option for people with bad credit is LendKey.
 LendKey only requires a minimum credit score of 660 and an income of $24,000 (or $12,000 with a cosigner).
 Plus, it works with many community banks and credit unions which might be more willing to work with borrowers who don’t have sky-high credit scores.

 LendKey doesn't charge origination fees, application fees or prepayment fees.
 And it offers hardships forbearance of up to 18 months.

-LendKey does require that you have graduated with at least an associate’s degree to be eligible for student loan refinancing.
-LendKey does allow cosigners and also offers cosigner release.
-Use our bonus link and receive up to a $1,250 cash-back bonus for refinancing through LendKey.
+LendKey does require that you have graduated with at least an associate's degree to be eligible for student loan refinancing.
+LendKey does allow cosigners and also offers a cosigner release.
+Use our bonus link and receive up to a $1,250 cashback bonus for refinancing through LendKey.